Western Digital: 1970s

 Western Digital was founded on April 23, 1970, by Alvin B. Phillips, a Motorola employee, as General Digital Corporation, initially a manufacturer of MOS test equipment.
 It was originally based in Newport Beach, California, shortly thereafter moving to Santa Ana, California, and would go on to become one of the largest technology firms headquartered in Orange County.
 It rapidly became a specialty semiconductor maker, with start-up capital provided by several individual investors and industrial giant Emerson Electric.
 Around July 1971, it adopted its current name and soon introduced its first product, the WD1402A UART.

 During the early 1970s, the company focused on making and selling calculator chips, and by 1975, Western Digital was the largest independent calculator chip maker in the world.
-The oil crisis of the mid-1970s and the bankruptcy of its biggest calculator customer, Bowmar Instrument, changed its fortunes, however, and in 1976 Western Digital declared Chapter 11 bankruptcy.
-After this, Emerson Electric withdrew their support of the company.
+The oil crisis of the mid-1970s and the bankruptcy of its biggest calculator customer, Bowmar Instrument, changed its fortunes, however, and in 1976 Western Digital declared Chapter XI bankruptcy.
+After this, Emerson Electric withdrew its support of the company.
 Chuck Missler joined Western Digital as chairman and chief executive in June 1977, and became the largest shareholder of Western Digital.

 In 1973, Western Digital established its Malaysian plant, initially to manufacture semiconductors.
+In 1976, the company got the patent for the first disk array sub system and in the same year, they launched their first ever data storage device: a floppy disk controller named FD 1771.

 Western Digital introduced several products during the late 1970s, including the MCP-1600 multi-chip, microcoded CPU.
-The MCP-1600 was used to implement DEC's LSI-11 system, the WD16, and their own Pascal MicroEngine microcomputer which ran the UCSD p-System Version III and UCSD Pascal.
+The MCP-1600 was used to implement DEC's LSI-11 system, the WD16, and its own Pascal MicroEngine microcomputer which ran the UCSD p-System Version III and UCSD Pascal.
 However, the WD integrated circuit that arguably drove Western's forward integration was the FD1771, one of the first single-chip floppy disk drive formatter/controllers, which could replace significant amounts of TTL logic.

 1980s

-The FD1771 and its kin were Western Digital's first entry into the data storage industry; by the early 1980s, they were making hard disk drive controllers, and in 1983, they won the contract to provide IBM with controllers for the PC/AT.
+The FD1771 and its kin were Western Digital's first entry into the data storage industry; by the early 1980s, it was making hard disk drive controllers, and in 1983, it won the contract to provide IBM with controllers for the PC/AT.
 That controller, the WD1003, became the basis of the ATA interface (which Western Digital developed along with Compaq and Control Data Corporation's MPI division, now owned by Seagate Technology), starting in 1986.
 Throughout most of the 1980s, the family of controllers based on the WD1003 provided the bulk of Western Digital's revenues and profits, and for a time generated enormous corporate growth.